chie2516/testing-labs-journal-github_progress/week09/01_system-security.md

 ### Questions

 1. How many users exist on the system?
+ans:
-2. Which accounts appear to be system accounts?
+3. Which accounts appear to be system accounts?
-3. Why do operating systems create system accounts?
+4. Why do operating systems create system accounts?

 ### Reflection